Rita Hayworth & Fred Astaire movies

 7:00 PM Top Hat (1935)

-A woman thinks the man who loves her is her best friend's husband.
+A woman thinks the man who loves her is her best friend’s husband.
 Cast: Fred Astaire, Ginger Rogers, Edward Everett Horton.
-Dir.: Mark Sandrich.
+Director: Mark Sandrich.
 Black and white.
 100 min.

 9:00 PM Roberta (1935)

 A football player inherits a chic Paris fashion house.
 Cast: Irene Dunne, Fred Astaire, Ginger Rogers, Randolph Scott.
-Dir.: William A. Seiter.
+Director: William A. Seiter.
 Black and white.
 106 min.

 11:00 PM Follow the Fleet (1936)

 Two sailors on leave romance a dance-hall hostess and her prim sister.
 Cast: Fred Astaire, Ginger Rogers, Randolph Scott, Harriet Hilliard (a.k.a.
 Harriet Nelson).
-Dir.: Mark Sandrich.
+Director: Mark Sandrich.
 Black and white.
 110 min.

 1:00 AM The Gay Divorcee (1934)

 An unhappily married woman mistakes a suitor for the gigolo hired to end her marriage.
 Cast: Fred Astaire, Ginger Rogers, Edward Everett Horton.
-Dir.: Mark Sandrich.
+Eric Blore.
+Erik Rhodes.
+Director: Mark Sandrich.
 Black and white.
 105 min.